Data Storage and Backup

 | Pros | Cons |

-| Continuously running | Annual cost of $69.53 per user |
+| Continuously running | Annual cost per user |

 | Cloud based | Backup / restore operations are slow |